jmuchemb/fssync/README.rst

    fssync as root, or configure security so that it is allowed to change ownership with same uid/gid than on source (or with same user/group names if ``--map-users`` option is given).

+6. Don't rely on permissions settings to prevent access to inodes on destination side.
+This is because metadata are synchronized after data (in the case of a directory, it means all inodes under this directory is synchronized before its metadata) and in some cases, an attacker could access to sensitive data while fssync is running.
+Access should be denied on a parent directory of your destination tree (or at the root of this tree if you're careful enough to keep it secure on source side).

 NOTES